-- Have a toy wash – gather up toys, ride on vehicles, bikes, and anything else you can think of.
-Put a bit of water into a small pail, throw in a sponge and let your child clean his toys!
+Gather up toys, ride on vehicles, bikes, and anything else you can think of.
+Put a bit of water into a small pail, throw in a sponge and let your child clean their toys!

 If you want to get really creative check out these 25 ideas for water play with preschoolers courtesy of Happy Hooligans!

 The Benefits of Water Play With Preschoolers Are Endless

 It’s easy to overlook the possible learning benefits of something so simple as water.
 But they are there!

 One benefit that I didn’t discuss is that water play is also a great sensory activity for kids!

 I hope that I have been able to show you that your preschooler does not need fancy toys that light up, talk, etc in order to learn!

 Does your child love the water or hate it?